-The world of technology has come a long way, and the amount of data that exists in the present time is simply unfathomable.
+The world of technology has come a long way.
 Today, the amount of data exists in Exabytes, not even in petabytes.
-To help you understand the situation, let us provide you an interesting fact.
-In the 15th century, the amount of data consumed by any average individual in his/her entire life is equivalent to what now an average person consumes in one day.
-Hence, as per the recent Big Data Analysis, it is practically impossible for any individual or firm/organization to store and access the entire data on any particular subject.
+Think about it, in the 15th century, the amount of data consumed by any average individual in his/her entire life is equivalent to what an average person consumes today in one day!
+Recent Big Data Analysis shows that it is practically impossible for any individual or firm/organization to store and access the entire data on any particular subject.

-In fact, even Google cannot access all the information.
+In fact, even the giant like Google cannot access the entire big data pool.
 The software used by Google fetches search results only from the Surface web, rather from the Deep web.
-If we compare the size of Surface web with that of Deep one, the latter is almost 25 times larger than the former.
+If we compare the size of Surface web to Deep web, the latter is almost 25 times larger than the former.
 It means that, whenever a search is made in Google, the result obtained represents anywhere between 4 and 6 percent of the entire information available in the web world.

 Myth no.2: Entire Data is Needed

-It is definitely true that more amounts of data can help any company to better strengthen their marketing strategies.
+It is definitely true that data can help any company with taking informed decisions backed by insight.
 However, when it comes to the volume of data available, you definitely need to rethink.
-In order to make an informed decision for your business, there is absolutely no need to go for the entire data.
-This is a common myth among some organizations that more amount of Big Data Analysis will help them more.
+This is a common myth among some organizations that huge data volume leads to better Big Data Analysis.
 Companies that are successfully leveraging the potential of Big Data do realize that it is impossible to capture the entire data, and it is not needed as well.